aysegulcelikok/dsa210_project/README.md

 ## 4. Visualization
 To help visualize the trends and relationships, several types of charts will be created:

-• Line charts comparing daily Linkedin and TikTok usage patterns to clearly show fluctuations across days.

-•	Bar charts identify peak usage days for each platform, as well as to compare average screen time on different types of days (e.g., job application days, exam days, and non-event days).
+• Heat Map:
+In this heatmap analysis, we aim to visually explore how screen time usage varies across different types of days (Exam Day, Job Application Day, No Event) and time of day (Morning, Evening, Night) for both TikTok and LinkedIn.
+These visualizations will offer both high-level patterns and nuanced insights into how and when each platform is used, and how that usage may relate to academic or professional demands

 • Scatter Plots:
 - LinkedIn Screen Time vs. TikTok Screen Time: This scatter plot will visualize the relationship between TikTok and Linkedin screen time to see if increased entertainment usage on TikTok correlates with reduced professional engagement on Linkedin (or vice versa).